Documentation

 );

-and extractRenderedFragment
+appendRenderedFragment and extractRenderedFragment to

 distinguish them.
 Keys can be any Javascript value.

-Here is an example of a doubleWith
+Here is an example of a doubleWith directive that renders its inner template

 twice and is able to update correctly.